Conditions we treat

 Treated withTherapyMedication

 Seasonal affective disorder is a type of depression that lasts for a season, typically the winter months, and goes away during the rest of the year.
-Treatment usually includes Therapy, Light Therapy and Medications.
+Treatment typically includes therapy, light therapy and medication.

 Treated withTherapyMedication